College Office » Class of 2024

 Spring - Semester 2

-• Don't Stress over your intended major.
+• Don't stress over your intended major.
 College is about finding yourself.
 You are given the opportunity to explore your options and try new things.
 Remember, you DO NOT have to declare a major until the end of your sophomore year of college.
 You will have plenty of time to make this decision.
-Your undergraduate college experience is an educational stepping stone and the dress rehearsal for your career.

 • If on an AP track, take the AP exams, which will give you a chance to earn college credit.